 In general, our PDF table extraction filter does a great for extracting "table like" data.
-However, in some cases you are dealing with lists which are built up by complex text blocks.
+However, in some cases, you are dealing with lists that are built up by complex text blocks.
 These text blocks can be spread over multiple lines and have irregularities.
 The method described in this article will help you parse this kind of data sets.

 - by defining how many lines one text block has